Lean/Agile Documentation: Strategies for Agile Teams

 - Can templates help?

-- How do you calculate the value of a document?
+- How do you calculate the value of an agile document?

 - When is documentation the best option?